 - 1. Section A: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - 2.
-Section B: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - B. Practicals: 100 Marks - Subject wise Practicals shall be conducted, carrying 25 marks each - C. Clinicals: 150 Marks - Clinicals consisting of Clinicals in Audiology and Clinicals in Speech Language Pathology which is carrying 75 marks each. - The clinical examinations shall be conducted by one internal and one external examiner (Audiology). - The clinical examinations shall be conducted by one internal and one external examiner(Speech-Language Pathology) - II.
-Internal Assessment (IA): 150 Marks. - The internal assessment for each theory paper shall comprise of 25 marks each.
-The total will be 150 marks for six theory papers - Performance in at least two written tests and one group assignment shall be the basis for awarding internal assessment marks in each semester.
-SEMESTER - VI - I. Details for University Examination: - A. Theory: 200 marks - Consisting of 4 papers as Paper-I, Paper-II, Paper-III and Paper IV 200 Marks (50 Marks for each Paper). - Written examination shall consist of two and half hours duration shall be conducted at the end of Sixth Semester of B.ASLP course.
-Each paper shall comprise of:
+Section B: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - 3.
+Paper-V: 50 marks - Shall consist of two long questions including one is optional carrying 10 marks, 4 Short questions including three are optional carrying 5 marks each and 6 match the following column including one optional carrying 1 mark of each. - B. Practicals: 100 Marks - Subject wise Practicals shall be conducted, carrying 25 marks each - C. Clinicals: 150 Marks - Clinicals consisting of Clinicals in Audiology and Clinicals in Speech Language Pathology which is carrying 75 marks each. - The clinical examinations shall be conducted by one internal and one external examiner (Audiology). - The clinical examinations shall be conducted by one internal and one external examiner (Speech-Language Pathology) - II.
+Internal Assessment (IA): 150 Marks.

-- 1. Section A: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - 2.
-Section B: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - B. Practicals: 100 Marks - Subject wise Practicals shall be conducted, carrying 25 marks each - C. Clinicals: 150 Marks - Clinicals consisting of Clinicals in Audiology and Clinicals in Speech Language Pathology which is carrying 75 marks each. - The clinical examinations shall be conducted by one internal and one external examiner (Audiology). - The clinical examinations shall be conducted by one internal and one external examiner(Speech-Language Pathology) - II.
-Internal Assessment (IA): 150 Marks. - The internal assessment for each theory paper shall comprise of 25 marks each.
-The total will be 150 marks for six theory papers - Performance in at least two written tests and one group assignment shall be the basis for awarding internal assessment marks in each semester.
-SEMESTER - VII - I. Details for University Examination: - A. CLINICALS: 200 Marks - Clinicals consisting of Clinicals in Audiology and Clinicals in Speech Language Pathology which is carrying 100 marks each. - The clinical examinations shall be conducted by one internal and one external examiner (Audiology). - The clinical examinations shall be +conducted by one internal and one external examiner(Speech-Language Pathology) 8.0 Criteria forpassing The student is required to obtain a minimum of 50% in each of the theory papers, internal assessment, practical and clinical exams for a pass.
+- The internal assessment for each theory paper shall comprise of 25 marks each.
+The total will be 100 marks for four theory papers and 50 marks for two clinical - Performance in at least two written tests and one group assignment shall be the basis for awarding internal assessment marks in each semester. - The internal assessment marks for paper -V shall comprise of 20 marks.
+Performance in at least one written tests and one assignment.
+SEMESTER - VII I. Details for University Examination:

+A. CLINICALS: 200 Marks - Clinicals consisting of Clinicals in Audiology and Clinicals in Speech Language Pathology which is carrying 100 marks each. - The clinical examinations shall be conducted by one internal and one external examiner (Audiology). - The clinical examinations shall be +conducted by one internal and one external examiner (Speech-Language Pathology).
+8.0 Criteria forpassing The student is required to obtain a minimum of 50% in each of the theory papers, internal assessment, practical and clinical exams for a pass.
 Students will not be able to appear for University theory exam if they do not pass in their practical, internal assessment or clinical component.
 Students will have to pass the clinical examination of the given semester to proceed to the nextsemester.
-8.1 Carry-over of papers - a) Each paper should be successfully completed within 3 attempts including the first one. - b) Students can start internship after the 6thsemester exams.
+8.1 Carry-over of papers - Each paper should be successfully completed within 3 attempts including the first one. - b) Students can start internship after the 6thsemester exams.
 However, students who fail in their clinical exam of 6th semester will have to discontinue internship.
 The candidates are permitted to carry over the theory courses until the end of the program.
 9.0 Clinicalinternship All candidates shall complete a clinical internship of one academic year (10 months) after the 6th semester.
 The rules and regulations of clinical internship shall be as in Annexure 2.
 10.0 Infrastructure for starting the course Only those institutions which have the infrastructure as given in Annexure 3 can start the B.ASLP program after due formalities.
 11.0 Award of Degree The University shall award the degree and issue certificate only after the candidates successfully complete all the University examinations and clinical internship.
 12.0 Others On all other issues not mentioned in these rules and regulations like the pattern of question paper, grading, award of grace marks, and declaration of rank, among others, the rules and regulations of the respective University shall prevail.
 Guidelines for implementation of Clinical Internship of B.ASLPprogram with effect from the academic session 2017-18 Objectives of the clinical internship are to: